void-type/VoidCore/README.md

 ### Validation

 A simple way to validate input models and domain requests.
-If you want to build your own complex validator, you can inherit from IRequestValidator that will still plug right into the DomainEvent pipeline.
+If you want to build your own complex validator, you can inherit from IRequestValidator.

 RuleValidatorAbstract handles the inner logic of simple requests and allows for running the same validator against multiple entities.
 It is completely stateless.